LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 These binary operators treat their first operand as a boolean value and perform their operation based on that value.
 Logical "and" inspects its first operand, and if it is "true", produces its second operand.
-If the first operand is "false", logical and will produce the value "false".
+If the first operand is "false", logical "and" will produce the value "false".
 Logical "or" inspects its first operand, and if it is "true", produces that first operand.
 If the first operand is "false", logical "or" will produce the second operand.